DW01/traktor-docs/index.md

 # Getting Started with Traktor

-Welcome to Traktor — a modular, data-driven C++ game engine built for high-performance real-time applications.
+Welcome to Traktor — a modular, C++ game engine built for high-performance real-time applications.

-Traktor includes its own custom editor, rendering pipelines, animation and audio systems, UI toolkits, and a full asset build pipeline.
-It is designed with flexibility and extensibility in mind, supporting both 2D and 3D development across multiple platforms.
+Traktor isn't just another game engine; it's a meticulously crafted toolkit designed for optimal performance and flexibility.
+Here's why it stands out:
+- **Lean and Well-Designed:** - Each module boasts clean responsibilities, ensuring an elegant and efficient codebase.
+- **Minimal Footprint: Traktor** - prioritizes low memory and storage usage, ensuring streamlined performance.
+- **Optimized for Efficiency:** - Utilizing modern rendering techniques and efficient algorithms, Traktor delivers exceptional performance.
+- **Tailored Flexibility:** - Unlike bloated, one-size-fits-all engines, Traktor is customizable to fit the unique needs of every project.

 ---

+## Supported Platforms

+Traktor currently offers full support for Windows and Linux platforms.
+While mobile versions for Android and iOS are available, they are not officially tested but are regularly updated to maintain compatibility.

-## 🌟 Key Features
+## Key Features

-- 🔧 **Powerful Editor** – Built-in editor with live asset previews, in-game UI editing, and scene management.
+- **Powerful Editor** – Built-in editor with live asset previews, in-game UI editing, and scene management.
-- 🎮 **Runtime Engine** – High-performance ECS-based engine runtime.
+- **Runtime Engine** – High-performance modular engine runtime.
-- 🎨 **Flexible Rendering** – Forward, deferred, and simple rendering pipelines with Vulkan backend.
+- **Flexible Rendering** – Forward, deferred, and simple rendering pipelines with Vulkan backend.
-- 📦 **Asset Pipeline** – Data-driven workflow with content processing and asset caching via Avalanche.
+- **Asset Pipeline** – Data-driven workflow with content processing and asset caching via Avalanche.
-- 🧩 **Modular Design** – Each system (UI, sound, animation, etc.) is implemented as an independent module.
+- **Modular Design** – Each system (UI, sound, animation, etc.) is implemented as an independent module.
-- 🎭 **In-Game UI** – Scalable vector UI via `UiKit`, inspired by Flash but tailored for games.
+- **In-Game UI** – Scalable vector UI via `UiKit`, inspired by Flash but tailored for games.

-> Traktor is developed and maintained by [@apistol78](https://github.com/apistol78) and is open source under the MPL license.
+Traktor is developed and maintained by [@apistol78](https://github.com/apistol78) and is open source under the MPL license.

 ---

-## 🧭 Editor and Runtime
+## Editor and Runtime

 ### Traktor Editor
 The editor is a standalone application that allows you to: